gohugoio/hugo/content/en/content-management/multilingual.md

 ### Translation by content directory

 This system uses different content directories for each of the languages.
-Each language's content directory is set using the `contentDir` param.
+Each language's content directory is set using the `contentDir` parameter.

 {{< code-toggle file="hugo" >}}
 languages: